In This Blog:

 - Data Back-up – Aside from encoding and verifying data, they may be required to regularly back up databases to ensure data security and safety.

-- Data Security Implementation – Data entry operators will most likely handle sensitive data.
+- Data Security Implementation – They will most likely handle sensitive data.
 Thus, they must strictly follow protocols and other standard operating procedures to prevent theft or misuse.

 - Administrative Tasks – Sometimes, data entry clerks can perform clerical duties like scanning or printing high volumes of documents.
 They then compile the files afterwards.